muntashir-wahid/dsarena/Array/README.md

 **Valid Range**: [0, size] inclusive, allowing insertion from the beginning to one position past the last element.

+---

+### Private Method: `is_valid_index(int index) const`

+**Purpose**: Validates whether a given index corresponds to an existing element in the array.

+**Implementation Details**: Returns `true` if the index is within the valid range for accessing existing elements, which includes positions from 0 to `size - 1` (inclusive).
+Unlike `is_valid_position()` which allows index equal to `size` for insertion purposes, this method enforces stricter bounds since you cannot access, modify, or remove an element that doesn't exist.
+The distinction between position validation and index validation is crucial for maintaining data integrity across different operations.

+**Time Complexity**: O(1)

+Performs two simple integer comparisons, both constant-time operations independent of array size.

+**Valid Range**: [0, size - 1] inclusive, covering only indices of existing elements.

 ## Core Operations

 ### `getLength() const`